d4nshields/rust-websocket-demo/README.md

-# rust-websocket-platform
+# rust-websocket-demo
-Hacking together a platform
+Starting with a simple demo code, evolve it into a useful thing